donovanglover/nix-config/README.md

 - [`gpg.md`](help/gpg.md) - Everything you need to know about GPG
 - [`profanity.md`](help/profanity.md) - A primer on using XMPP with Profanity
 - [`vim.md`](help/vim.md) - A complete reference to everything I know (and find worth mentioning) about vim

-### Custom Software

-This directory holds custom software that I made specifically for my use case.
-Feel free to use them for inspiration.

-Some of the most interesting software include:

-- [`maid.cr`](src/maid.cr) - An easy way to manage dotfiles.
-- [`theme.cr`](src/theme.cr) - Easily change color schemes across everything, including polybar, termite, and i3.
-Uses `base16` color schemes.

-Run `crystal docs` to generate the documentation for these files in a nice format.

 ## Contributing